ncipollo/tix-core/README.md

 At a high level tix planning requires three inputs:

-1. A configuration which informs tix how and where it should create tickets for your.
+1. A configuration which informs tix how and where it should create tickets for you.
-2. Authentication information for your target ticketing systems.
+2. Authentication information for your target ticketing platforms.
 3. A markdown file which contains your tickets.

 Running tix from the command line will typically look something like this: